| IntroductionFalls are one of the most common and problematic issues

 risk factors (i.e., demographic status and cognitive

 status) related to fear of falling.
+Therefore, the team working

 with older adults must work with them to make positive